Social Science (SSCI)

 Course Student Learning Outcomes (CSLOs)

-1. Articulate your own leadership capacity based on a thorough examination of personal leadership style, vision, and values
+1. Analyze leadership potential based on a thorough examination of leadership style, vision, and values.

-2. Detail and analyze core beliefs relating to power, morality, ethics, and integrity
+2. Analyze core beliefs relating civic leadership to power, morality, ethics, and integrity.

 SSCI 250: Environmental Issues